Last Updated June, 2020

-This post though suggests wonderful drives and activities that can be done not only in the Fall but during any other time of the year.
+This post though suggests wonderful drives and activities that can be done not only during the autumn but in any other season.

-We want to share the best trips we took ourselves and know you will enjoy them as well.
+We would like to share the best trips we personally took and know you will enjoy them as well.